gu-dsan6000/2018-spring/README.md

 You will be given problem sets as homework assignments.
 The goal of these problem sets is to use the big data tools to answer some questions about large datasets.
-The problem sets will build on the labs and will be much more ellaborate.
+The problem sets will build on the labs and will be much more elaborate.
 Deliverables from the problem sets will usually include code written for your programs and the output produced.

 We will be using [GitHub Classroom](https://classroom.github.com/) for